 Multiple characters can be involved in the creation of a ritual as long as all have the required level of skill.
 This reduces the amount of time required to create the ritual.

 A character can modify an existing ritual that is up to twice his ritual skill level.
-In addition, if the level of the ritual is less than or equal to his ritual skill, then the time taken is half (rounded up) that of creating the ritual.
+Modifying an existing ritual is a far simpler process than creating one from scratch and takes(Level +1) Hours.
+In addition, if the level of the ritual is less than or equal to his ritual skill, then the time taken is halved (rounded up).

 Usually, rituals based on instant spells or miracles can be treated as being modifications of an existing ritual.
 This is based on the assumption that all instant spells/miracles are refinements of ritual magic and thus a character with access to an instant spell/miracle also has access to the equivalent ritual.